 - Starting with a provocative statement about the topic.
 If you’re teaching auditing, for instance, you might state that there’s no need for auditors and then go on to make an argument to support that statement.
-In the seminar, you might then ask students to present a counter-argument
+In the seminar, you might then ask students to present a counter-argument.

 - Using a current news story to illustrate a particular concept/idea.
-For example, you might provoke students into thinking more about marketing arts events during a time of isolation due to a global pandemic.
+For example, you might provoke students into thinking more about marketing an arts events during a time of isolation due to a global pandemic.

 - Developing an argument from a range of stakeholder positions.
 For example, if you’re teaching ethics you might raise arguments about a particular ethical issue from the perspective of a government agency, a local business leader, a political leader, a homeless person.
 In the seminar, students could take one of those perspectives and interrogate it further.

 In these ways, you help generate thinking and support students’ self-management, critical thinking, and communication skills as well as their discipline-specific knowledge.